-Mrs. Preiskel, age 70, has been an attorney in private practice since March 1983, when she retired as Senior Vice President and General Counsel of the Motion Picture Association of America, Inc., a position she had held since December 1977.
+Mrs. Preiskel, age 71, has been an attorney in private practice since March 1983, when she retired as Senior Vice President and General Counsel of the Motion Picture Association of America, Inc., a position she had held since December 1977.
 She was elected a Director of the Company in September 1985 and is Chairman of the Audit Committee of the Board of Directors.
-Mrs. Preiskel is also a director of American Stores Company, General Electric Company, Massachusetts Mutual Life Insurance Co. and Textron Inc., serves as a trustee of Tougaloo College and Wellesley College, is Chairman of the Distribution Committee of the New York Community Trust and is a director of the American Museum of the Moving Image.
+Mrs. Preiskel is also a director of American Stores Company, General Electric Company, Massachusetts Mutual Life Insurance Co. and Textron Inc., serves as a trustee of Tougaloo College and Wellesley College, and is a director of the American Museum of the Moving Image.